tonethar/IGME-110-Fall-2024/exercises/github-pages-site.md

   - how to use basic markdown to format text content (headers, bold and italic text, and horizontal rules)
   - how to display display images
   - create hypertext links to web pages

+### Demo
+- Review of basic markdown covered last time
+- How to create folders on a repo and upload files